-Finally, I got the SM I wanted to see.
-Oh, SM means System Message by the way.
+Finally, I the System Message I wanted to see.

 Back to the point, I reached the required level of my thread skill!
 Check it out: